itvgenomics/pimba_smk/README.md

 - "-p": PIMBA preparation mode; choose between "paired_end", "single_index", "dual_index", or "no".
 - "-r": PIMBA execution mode; specify the name of the marker gene (and consequently the database) to be used, choosing from 16S-SILVA, 16S-GREENGENES, 16S-RDP, 16S-NCBI, ITS-FUNGI-NCBI, ITS-FUNGI-UNITE, ITS-PLANTS-NCBI, or COI-NCBI.
 For a custom database, include the path to the directory where the database is stored instead of the marker gene.
 To skip, indicate "no".
 - "-g": PIMBA plotting mode; choose between "yes" or "no".
+- "-l": PIMBA Place mode (for phylogenetic placement of unclassified OTUs); choose between "yes" or "no".
 - "-t": number of processors.
 - "-c": the path to the config file.
 - "-d": the path to the working directory.